Part of the Dos and don'ts series – how to keep children and young people safe in sport.

 - Seek a child or young person’s permission to touch or interact when demonstrating an activity.

-- Respect and respond to signs that a child or young person is uncomfortable with touch.
+wishes. - Respect and respond to signs a child or young person is uncomfortable with touch.

-- Kindly and appropriately tell a child or young person who is inappropriately or excessively touching another child or young person to stop and raise the concern with a relevant person within your organisation.
+encouragement). - Kindly tell a child or young person who is inappropriately or excessively touching another young person to stop and raise the concern with a relevant person in your organisation.

-- Use non-intrusive touch (for example, congratulating a child or young person by shaking hands or a pat on the upper arm or back).
-Try to accompany such touch with positive encouraging words.
+- Use non-intrusive touch, only with consent (for example, shaking hands or a pat on the upper arm or back).

-- Report any physical contact initiated by a child or young person that is sexualised or inappropriate (for example, acts of physical aggression) as soon as possible to your organisation.
-This ensures the situation can be managed in the interests of the safety of the child or young person and any other participants.
+- Report any physical contact initiated by a child or young person that is sexualised and/or inappropriate (for example, acts of physical aggression) as soon as possible to your organisation.

 Don't